Signed in as:

 Co-founder & Managing Director

-Jenelle is an exemplary educator who has worked in the nation's capital.
-Originally from the suburbs of Philadelphia, she holds a Bachelor's of Science in Human Development and a Master's of Teaching in Early Childhood Education from Howard University.
-Jenelle has spent her career as a literacy coach, a reading interventionist, and a mentor who has dedicated over a decade to transforming the educational landscape for young learners and their families.
+Jenelle is an exemplary educator who has worked in the nation’s capital.
+Originally from the suburbs of Philadelphia, she holds a Bachelor’s of Science in Human Development and a Master’s of Teaching in Early Childhood Education from Howard University.
+Jenelle has dedicated over a decade of her career to transforming the educational landscape for young learners and their families.

 As a literacy coach and reading interventionist, Jenelle has honed her expertise in one-on-one and small group phonics instruction, empowering students to unlock their reading potential.
-Her commitment to fostering a love for literacy extends beyond the classroom; she serves as a mentor teacher for current, new, and aspiring educators, guiding them in crafting effective pedagogical practices infused with equity and family engagement.
+Her commitment to fostering a love of literacy extends beyond the classroom; she serves as a mentor teacher for current and aspiring educators, guiding them in crafting effective pedagogical practices that are infused with equity and family engagement.

-Jenelle’s leadership shines through her roles with organizations such as the Flamboyan Foundation, DCPS Family Engagement Collaborative, Moreland University, and the DC Reading Clinic.
-Recognized as a highly effective teacher, she has spoken at conferences and universities, sharing her insights on the Science of Reading and evidence-aligned instructional methods that resonate with educators across the district.
+Recognized as a highly effective educator, she has spoken at conferences and universities, sharing her insights on the Science of Reading and evidence-aligned instructional methods.

 In recognition of her outstanding contributions to education, Jenelle was honored as a DC Milken Educator in 2021, an accolade often referred to as the “Oscars of Teaching.”
-This prestigious award celebrates her unwavering commitment to positively impacting students' lives and her relentless pursuit of opportunities for parents and educators alike.
+This prestigious award celebrates her unwavering commitment to making a positive impact on students’ lives and her relentless pursuit of opportunities for parents and educators alike.

 You can read more about her experiences in education here: